-COVID-19 Refund and Payment PoliciesIn view of the current uncertainties, Courageous has made amendments to the refund and payment policy for the summer of 2020.
+COVID-19 Refund and Payment PoliciesIn view of the current uncertainties, Courageous has made amendments to the refund and payment policy for the summer of 2021.
 This year, we will be waiting to send out payment links until a later date when we have more information about whether the season will be delayed or amended in some way.
 We also understand that many are experiencing some economic hardship.
-To help with this, we will be offering flexible payment plans as well as waiving the $25 application fee.
+To help with this, we will be offering flexible payment plans.
 Furthermore, should summer programs be unable to be safely run, Courageous will be offering full refunds to all families.
-Families will, however, still need to complete the confirmation forms by April 30th to secure their child/ren’s spot in our program
+We continue to remain hopeful and are moving forward AS IF we will be running fully in-person with proper COVID-19 protocols in place and families will need to complete the confirmation forms by April 30th to secure their child/ren’s spot in our program

 Waitlisted?If you were waitlisted, please click here for details regarding next steps.